github/docs/data/reusables/desktop/note-start-ssh-agent.md

+{% tip %}

-Above commands are executed to start the `ssh-agent` manually in your environment.
-If the commands fail, please check the relevant documentation for your environment to start `ssh-agent`
+**Note:** The eval commands above start ssh-agent manually in your environment.
+These commands may fail if ssh-agent already runs as a background system service.
+If that happens, we recommend you check the relevant documentation for your environment.

+{% endtip %}